 Berlin, 13 September, 2011.
-The Hertie School of Governance today published a study by Prof. Dr. Henrik Enderlein examining the impact of the merger between Deutsche Börse AG and NYSE Euronext on European markets.
+The Hertie School today published a study by Prof. Dr. Henrik Enderlein examining the impact of the merger between Deutsche Börse AG and NYSE Euronext on European markets.
 Henrik Enderlein, from 2001 to 2003 Economist at the European Central Bank in Frankfurt, is Professor of Political Economy at the Hertie School and in this capacity an expert on European economic policy and international financial markets.
 The study concludes that the merger can present Europe with a chance to strengthen its financial market architecture and regain lost ground relative to other financial centres.
 Most of all, the merger supports regulatory efforts towards enhancing stability and transparency along with the desired further consolidation of the fragmented European financial market.
 The study was commissioned by Deutsche Börse AG.

 1. Boost to European financial centre competitiveness